 This of course happened here - before the 'Sentence' series emerged I made a tape of some ideas for Stephen and filled up the other side of the cassette with out-takes from a movie score I was doing at that time.
 Of course that other side was the material he used - a choice that I could not have made.
-When I first saw it I was horrified - tacky music (I did it to pay the rent), but after that initial shock I enjoyed the way the music shifted this dry minimalist series into a different televisual vocabulary.
+When I first saw it I was horrified - tacky music (I did it to pay the rent), but after that initial shock reaction I appreciated and enjoyed the way the music shifted this minimalist series into a different televisual vocabulary.

 We did work together, just once, in a video studio.
 It was great fun, no planning, not much discussion, just getting on with setting up bits of equipment, microphones and cameras and feedback.
 It turned into a very curious installation.
 There was an extraordinary taped result which we immediately mislaid.
 Something will come of it one day.

 Again -so how does 'Sentences' come about and claim itself as collaboration?

 What Stephen and I have in common is that we investigate things by doing the equivalent of zooming in on a tiny fragment and extrapolating the whole.
 But from that stage onwards we use different procedures, different ideologies.
 I try to intervene minimally, not to introduce anything external into the work - allowing the viewer to make of it what they will.
 Stephen, on the other hand, performs an observation for the viewer, or reworks the viewer's expectation - his approach is more focussed in that way.

 Perhaps that's a obvious thing for a visual artist to do.